euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 	- **Multi-regional**.
 Most frequently accessed.
 SLA 99.95%.
 Used for CDNs.
 Geo-redundant, data is stored in two geographic locations separated at least by 160 kilometres.
 		- Website content, interactive content and data for mobile and gaming applications
 	- **Regional**.
 Accessed frequently within a region.
 SLA 99.90%.
 Used for in-region analytics, transcoding. **Stores in specific GCP region** Cheaper than multi-regional but less redundancy.
+		- Data near the CE VMs for better performance in data-intensive computations.
 	- **Nearline**.
 Accessed less than once a month.
 SLA 99%.
 Long-tail content, backups
 	- **Coldline**.
 Accessed less than once a year.
 SLA 99%.
 Archiving, disaster recovery
 - **Access Control**